Six characteristics of leading performers in the utility industry

-David Walls is a vice president with CRA’s Energy Practice.
-He has more than 40 years of experience advising clients on energy industry transformation, business growth strategies, emerging technologies and business strategy, and he specializes in clean energy, renewables, decarbonization and grid modernization.
+David Walls is a vice president in CRA’s Energy Practice.
+He has more than 40 years of experience advising clients on energy industry transformation, business growth strategies, emerging technologies, and business strategy.

 He advises on strategic issues related to the transformation of the energy industry, including business planning, market entry, performance improvement, grid modernization, decarbonization planning, and business growth strategies.
 He has led projects for utilities related to smart grid road maps, planning, regulatory support, and implementation.
 He has also worked closely with government organizations, such as the US Department of Energy, NYSERDA, and the California Energy Commission to develop and implement advanced energy technology programs related to smart grid, distributed generation, storage, EVs, and advanced energy systems.

 Mr. Walls has assisted companies in developing smart grid business case studies and investment plans, independent power subsidiaries, and energy service and distributed generation businesses.
 He also advises energy clients on strategic partnerships, raising capital, and due diligence supporting M&A transactions.